-- Plymouth Housing & Redevelopment Authority's Mission Statement: The Plymouth Housing and Redevelopment Authority promotes and contributes to the economic health of the community through the creation and maintenance of affordable, workforce, and life-cycle housing, and active participation in the City's development and redevelopment processes. - City of Plymouth's Vision Statements: The Plymouth Housing and Redevelopment Authority is a facilitator, significant contributor to creating an economically healthy and diverse community: - Which is supportive of quality affordable and workforce housing for all incomes and family sizes. - o That promotes a variety of affordable, workforce, and life-cycle housing choices dispersed throughout the City to meet the needs of a diverse population, local employment needs, household stability and educational success of children. - o Where the existing housing stock is well maintained. - Where some older commercial buildings and areas of the community are redeveloped in a timely fashion. - Which acquires additional resources to proactively address affordable housing shortages and redevelopment needs. - Where the HRA works in partnership with citizens, businesses, the City Council, and other organizations. - Where the social services necessary to support housing and jobs in the community are available and coordinated. - Where the HRA is committed to promoting Fair Housing and equal access and opportunity in housing.
+- Plymouth Housing & Redevelopment Authority's Mission Statement: The Plymouth Housing and Redevelopment Authority promotes and contributes to the economic health of the community through the creation and maintenance of affordable, life-cycle housing, and active participation in the City's development and redevelopment processes. - City of Plymouth's Vision Statements: The Plymouth Housing and Redevelopment Authority is a major contributor to creating an economically healthy and diverse community: - Which is supportive of quality affordable housing. - o That offers a variety of affordable life-cycle housing choices dispersed throughout the City to meet the needs of a diverse population. - o Where the existing housing stock is well maintained. - Where some older commercial buildings and areas of the community are redeveloped in a timely fashion. - o Which acquires additional resources to address affordable housing and redevelopment issues. - Where the HRA works in partnership with citizens, businesses, the City Council, and other organizations. - Where the social services necessary to support housing and jobs in the community are available and coordinated.